-During the perspective transform we wish to preserves collinearity (i.e., all points lying on a line initially still lie on a line after transformation) and ratios of distances (e.g., the midpoint of a line segment remains the midpoint after transformation).
-Such transformation is also called Affine Transformation, which requires a 3-by-3 transformation matrix.
+During the perspective transform we wish to preserves collinearity (i.e., all points lying on a line initially still lie on a line after transformation).
+The perspective transformation requires a 3-by-3 transformation matrix.

-Figure 6: Perspective transformation.
+Figure 7: Perspective transformation.
 Left: Original image.
 Right: Bird's eye view image.